asia272/React-Paste-App/README.md

 - 🔗 **Share Pastes** – Share via WhatsApp, Facebook, Twitter, and LinkedIn.
 - 📅 **Date Tracking** – View the creation date of pastes.
 - 🎨 **Responsive UI** – Works smoothly on all screen sizes.
 - 🖱️ **Hover Tooltips** – Shows helpful messages when hovering over action buttons (e.g., "Copy", "Delete").
+- 🔔 **Toast Notifications** – Get real-time feedback with notifications when you add, delete, or copy a paste.